Custom Disk Partitions

 Note

-There are the following reserved names which cannot be used because they are already represented by existing attributes: root, readonly, boot, prep, spare, swap, efi_csm and efi.
+The following reserved names cannot be used because they are already represented by existing attributes: root, readonly, boot, prep, spare, swap, efi_csm, and efi.

 partition_name=”name”